warmcat/libwebsockets/lib/roles/README.md

  - You set the initial binding, role flags and state using `lws_role_transition()`.
 Afterwards you can adjust the state using `lwsi_set_state()`.

+### Role ops compression

+Since the role ops struct is typically only sparsely filled, rather than have 20 function pointers most of which may be NULL, there is a separate array of a union of function pointers that is just long enough for functions that exist in the role, and a nybble index table with a nybble for each possible op, either 0 indicating that the operation is not provided in this role, or 1 - 15 indicating the position of the function pointer in the array.